Impact

 Risk and Exploitability

-With a CVSS score of 7.5, the flaw presents a medium to high risk.
-The EPSS is not available, and it is not listed in the CISA KEV catalog, suggesting no confirmed exploitation yet.
-The attack vector is remote, originating from the network interface that feeds the Modem IMS, and requires no special privileges on the host.
+With a CVSS score of 7.5, the defect represents a medium to high risk.
+The EPSS score of < 1% indicates a very low but nonzero exploitation probability, and it is not listed in the CISA KEV catalog, suggesting no confirmed exploitation yet.
+The attack vector is inferred to be remote, originating from the network interface that feeds the Modem IMS, and requires no special privileges on the host.

 OpenCVE Enrichment